Are you ready to take your cleaning to the next level?

 This book is for those who really take their Kondo-ing seriously.
 It has additional insights into creating a joy-filled home, and more importantly, it features handy illustrations that show you how to fold your clothes into compact, origami-like works of efficiency.

-If you’re new to Kondo-ing, here’s a little primer on the “Six Basic Rules of Tidying.”
+For those looking for a refresher on Kondo-ing, here’s a quick recap on the “Six Basic Rules of Tidying.”

 1. Commit yourself to tidying up